johnshearing/ElectricalSafety/README.md

     -   The dissipation with distance is not a linear function.
 Most of the voltage is dropped near the rod.
-    -   So if you step near the rod with one bare foot and step away from rod with the other bare foot then you have a 120 volt potential between your feet which could kill you.
+    -   So if you step near the rod with one bare foot and step away from the rod with the other bare foot then you have a 120 volt potential between your feet which could kill you.
     -   Touching a 120 volt wire to a grounding rod would not likely draw enough current to trip a circuit breaker so the gradient in